dreaganda/discord-nuke-bot/README.md

 2) Download and Extract the file, Copy the Token and insert on the .py file
 3) You can custom the code with you discord
 4) Enjoy
+5) For any problems dm me on discord @gio9977